 The emergence of digital photography and social media

 For those new to photography in the age of social media, the lack of narrative-driven work is inherent with the social media-minded focus and the need for instant gratification via the 'single-image'.
 Photographer and writer Grant Scott addresses this in an essay for UN of Photography where he describes a 'generation' struggling with the concept of narrative.
-He compares the character limit of the 'tweet' to the attention span of the photographer, resulting in the 'single-image' reducing our ability "to develop complex and nuanced storytelling" (Scott, 2016).
+He compares the character limit of the 'tweet' to the attention span of the modern photographer, which results in the 'single-image' and reduces our ability "to develop complex and nuanced storytelling" (Scott, 2016).
 His reasoning is sound but falters with the assertion that it's a 'generation' issue i.e. young people.
 It isn't generational, but simply an issue of many people both young and old, being new to photography during this digital era.
-'Atrocious', badly composed and non-thematic mass-photography equates to lack of skill - with ready access to digital cameras.
-The proliferation of the resulting photographs equates to non-discerning audiences - with ready access to social media.
-It is self-perpetuating.
+The creation of these photographs, the 'atrocious', badly composed and non-thematic mass-photography equates to this: a lack of photographic seeing - with ready access to digital cameras.
+The proliferation of these photographs equates to: non-discerning audiences - with ready access to social media.
+This cycle is self-perpetuating.
 So we may ask, if a photographer is unwilling to "inject some semblance of art" into what they're trying to shoot, then why bother at all (Watson, 2018)?
 Ignorance (and the influence of existing in a visual echo chamber) perhaps.